 Marketers Who Share Content Drive Traffic, Gain Customers [INFOGRAPHIC] Content marketing was a top priority for businesses in 2011, and it is going to remain so in 2012.

-Resource Center - Latest Content Michael Steinhart360-Degree Slam Dunk 12|24|13 | 01:50 | (3) comments David Bencs, assistant director of Insight and Analytics for the Orlando Magic, outlines different analytics projects and the benefits they're delivering to the NBA franchise.
+People are getting rid of bookshelves.
+Treat the money you budgeted for shelving as found money.
+Go to garage sales and cruise the curbs.
+2. While you're drafting that business plan, cut your projected profits in half.
+3. 4.
+Resource Center - Latest Content.
+Michael Steinhart360-Degree Slam Dunk 12|24|13 | 01:50 | (3) comments David Bencs, assistant director of Insight and Analytics for the Orlando Magic, outlines different analytics projects and the benefits they're delivering to the NBA franchise.

 "Financial services companies are seeking to protect their intellectual property assets with different forms of protection," comments Allan Soobert, a partner with the intellectual property practice of New York-based Paul, Hastings, Janofsky & Walker, which represents major financial institutions in patent and infringement matters.
 "Patents are one way of protecting IP; copyrights are another, and trade secrets are significant, as well.

 That mix of IP protection is really what you see in the marketplace. " Many aspects of financial services are worth protecting, from online transaction systems to automated approval processes.
 The creator of new software can seek copyright protection from the U.S. 10 Lesser Known Economic Issues.
 Politics While not an economist in the traditional sense, I am very interested in the study of economics.